PaycheckCalculatorOnline logo

 High Income Considerations: NIIT and Additional Medicare Tax

-Additional Medicare Tax: An extra 0.9% Medicare tax on wages above $200,000 (single) or $250,000 (MFJ).
-Your employer starts withholding this once your wages pass $200,000, regardless of your spouse's income or filing status.
-Any reconciliation happens on your tax return.
+**Additional Medicare Tax:** An extra 0.9% Medicare tax on wages above $200,000 (single) or $250,000 (MFJ).
+Your employer begins withholding this automatically once your wages pass $200,000 in a calendar year.
+Any under-withholding — common when you have two jobs each paying $150,000 — is reconciled on your Form 1040.

 2026 Tax Planning Tips

-1. Max out pre-tax retirement contributions.
-A 401(k) contribution of $23,500 ($31,000 if 50+) converts gross income to net tax savings.
-For a 22% bracket filer, maxing out saves $5,170 in federal taxes alone.
+1. **Max out pre-tax retirement contributions.** A 401(k) contribution of $23,500 ($31,000 if 50+) converts gross income to tax savings at your marginal rate.
+For a 22% bracket filer, maxing out saves $5,170 in federal taxes alone — plus state.

 Frequently Asked Questions